Dr. Helene Loos

 Helene Loos is pursuing research along three axes of main interest.
 These are:

 Inhaling an odorant elicits a range of biochemical and (psycho)physiological processes related to the chemical structure itself or to the cognitive evaluation of the odour percept.
 We aim to elucidate how physiology, e.g., sniffing behaviour, skin conductance, and heart rate, is modulated by intrinsic properties of the odorant but also by context parameters.
 The methodology is further used for the activity-guided discovery of activating and calming odours, and for the assessment of consumer responses to food and non-food products.
-We are further interested in perceptual effects related to the biochemical process of olfaction, e.g. specific anosmia, or adaptation.
+We are further interested in perceptual effects related to the biochemical process of olfaction, and in metabolization of odorants by the human body.

 - The analytical characterization of odour-active and odourless volatiles in body odours.